miguelalarcos/bull-rb/README.md

 Client side:

 * client.rb: it has the controller class for the client
-* datetime_ui.rb: it has a date time picker
 * i18n.rb: module for i18n
 * index.html: this is the file sent to the browser by the http server
 * main.rb: the entry point for Opal.
 You must define here the global $controller
 * Rakefile: to make the build.js and build.css
 * reactive_var.rb: here you've got the implementation for reactive vars.
 Please note that this reactive var does not work with the render method of the react.rb components.
 This works with the provided reactive function.
-* rr.rb: when the 'rake production' will be coded, rr.rb will be used to make the js version of reactive-ruby.
 * ui.rb: here you've got all the React components of the client application.
 * ui_core.rb: useful ui components like Form, PasswordInput, ...